 1st CALL.
-1st OPPORTUNITY Depending on the continuous attendance or not of the classes, there are two ways of following the subject "Developmental psychology from 0 to 6 years" which determine two different modes of evaluation: Mode A or Continuous Evaluation, and Mode B or Final Evaluation. ?
-Mode A. Continuous Evaluation.
-In this modality, a procedural type of evaluation will be carried out, consisting of a series of activities and practices of each subject carried out in groups with periodic monitoring of the same.
+1st OPPORTUNITYDepending on the continuous attendance or not of the classes, there are twoways of following the subject "Developmental psychology from 0 to 6years" which determine two different modes of evaluation: Mode A or Continuous Evaluation, and Mode B or Final Evaluation.

+?
+Mode A. ContinuousEvaluation.
+In this modality, a procedural type of evaluation willbe carried out, consisting of a series of activities and practices of each subject carried out in groups with periodic monitoring of the same.
 Therefore, class attendance will be compulsory (at least 85% of the classroom hours, i.e., only a maximum of 4 modules may be missed in the four months with or without justification, otherwise the student must opt for mode B), with the active and continuous participation of the students in the group work in the classroom being essential (otherwise it will be counted as an absence).
-This assessment will be carried out based on: a) a written presentation of the group activities of each of the subjects (tutored work), which will account for a maximum of 20% of the qualification. b) a written presentation of the group activities indicated (research/research project), which will account for a maximum of 30% of the qualification. c) an objective test, with a minimum mark of 5.
+This assessment will be carried out based on:

+- a) a writtenpresentation of the group activities of each of the subjects (tutored work), which will account for a maximum of 20% of the qualification. - b) a written presentation of the group activities indicated (research/research project), which willaccount for a maximum of 30% of the qualification. - c) an objectivetest, with a minimum mark of 5.

 To pass the subject students must present all the proposed activities (tutored work and research) and obtain 50% of the qualification in each of them.
-They will also have to participate in the non-classroom work for at least 85% of the hours worked (participation qualified by the members of the collaborative group).
-The final qualification will be the sum of the scores obtained in each of the elements of the evaluation second to their respective weight (this gualification at the individual level can be affected by the qualifications that the members of the group make for the work carried out by each member). ?
-Mode B. Final Evaluation.
-For those students who do not attend 85% of the classroom hours. repeating students or students with recognition of part-time dedication and academic dispensation of exemption from attendance, the qualification will be determined by a final written test of the theoretical contents, and the completion and delivery of the research work of the subject.
-This test will have 70 % of the weight in the evaluation.
+They will also have to participate the non-classroom work for at least 85% of the hours worked (participation qualified by the members of the collaborative group).

+The finalqualification will be the sum of the scores obtained in each of the elements of the evaluation second to their respective weight (this qualification at theindividual level can be affected by the qualifications that the members of the group make for the work carried out by each member). ?
+Mode B. FinalEvaluation.
+For those students who do not attend 85% of the classroom hours, repeating students or students with recognition of part-time dedication and academic dispensation of exemption from attendance, the qualification will be determined by a final written test of the theoretical contents, and the completion and delivery of the research work of the subject.
+This test will have 70 % of theweight in the evaluation.
 The research work will weigh 30%.

 1st CALL.
+2nd OPPORTUNITY

-2nd OPPORTUNITY - Mode A. The part of the subject in which 50% of the qualification was not achieved will have to be repeated. - Mode B. The evaluation will be carried out as indicated for the 1st opportunity.
-OTHER CALLS In the remaining exams, the Mode B. Final Assessment will be followed, i.e. a written test of the theoretical-practical contents of the subject of the corresponding academic year.
+- Mode A. The partof the subject in which 50% of the qualification was not achieved will have tobe repeated. - Mode B. Theevaluation will be carried out as indicated for the 1st opportunity.

+OTHER CALLS

+In the remaining exams, the Mode B. Final Assessmentwill be followed, i.e. a written test of the theoretical-practical contents of the subject of the corresponding academic year.

+Fraudulent performance of tests or evaluation activities, once verified, will directly imply suspension, regardless of the call in which it is committed: the student will be graded with "fail" (numerical grade 0) in the corresponding call for the academic course, whether the commission of the offense occurs on the first opportunity or on the second.
+For this, the qualification will be modified in the first opportunity catalogue, if necessary.